ccano/cc2223/session4/README.md

 ff02::2 ip6-allrouters
 ```

 This file will give each container that you create (in our case, just one) a name on its local network.
-Singularity by default creates a bridge for instance containers, which you can conceptually think of as a router, This means that, if I were to reference the hostname "app" in a second container, it would resolve to 10.22.0.2.
+Singularity by default creates a bridge for instance containers, which you can conceptually think of as a router.
+This means that, if I were to reference the hostname "app" in a second container, it would resolve to 10.22.0.2.
 Singularity compose does this by generating these addresses before creating the instances, and then assigning them to it.
 If you would like to see the full commands that are generated, run the up with --debug (binds and full paths have been removed to make this easier to read).

 ```
 $ singularity instance start \